 Application Deadline: Friday, May 5, 2023, 5:00 PM EST

 NIDUS II (Network for Investigation of Delirium: Unifying Scientists) will be offering one-year pilot grants for collaborative research projects related to delirium.
 The purpose of these awards will be to support pilot studies to encourage novel delirium research targeting our NIDUS II priority areas.
-At least two grants of $40,000 each (direct costs) over 12 months will be awarded.
+NIDUS II will award At least two grants of $40,000 each (direct costs) over 12 months.

-2 NIDUS II Pilot Grant Priority Areas: Pilot Grants must clearly focus on at least one of the 4 following research areas chosen to have broad impact on the field:
+Two NIDUS II Pilot Grant Priority Areas: Pilot Grants must clearly focus on at least one of the four following research areas chosen to have broad impact on the field: